How to Find Medical Technologists:

 Prepare for negotiations.

 Don't be surprised if they provide a counteroffer requesting a higher salary, better benefits, or better hours.
 Sourcing medical technologists is not an easy process and you should be prepared to negotiate on certain points before you close the deal.

 Onboarding is a primary final step in the hiring process that is not to be overlooked.
 Make a good first impression and get your new hire up and running fast by having a detailed and organized onboarding process.

 What is the best way to source medical technologists?

-Follow our steps on how to hire a medical technologist
+Follow our steps on how to hire a medical technologist.

 Why is it difficult to find qualified medical technologists?

-According to the National Accrediting Agency for Clinical Laboratory Sciences, the number of clinical laboratory technology programs has steadily declined in the U.S. Medical technologists also play a key role in the response to the global COVID-19 pandemic.
+According to the National Accrediting Agency for Clinical Laboratory Sciences, the number of clinical laboratories technology programs has steadily declined in the U.S. Medical technologists also play a key role in the response to the global COVID-19 pandemic.

-What skills do medical technologists need
+What skills do medical technologists need?